Severe Combined Immunodeficiency (SCID)

 What is SCID?

-SCID is a group of very rare, life-threatening diseases that are present at birth.
-The disease causes the child to have very little or no immune system.
-As a result, the child's body is unable to fight off infections.
-This disease process is also known as the “boy in the bubble” syndrome because living in the normal environment can be fatal to a child who has it.
+SCID is a very rare disease that can be deadly.
+It causes a child to have a very weak immune system.
+As a result, the child is unable to fight off even mild infections.
+The disease is also known as the “boy in the bubble” syndrome because living in a normal environment can be fatal to a child who has it.
 This disease is passed down from parents to child (inherited).

 What causes SCID?